msteffan/fundamentals/01_know_your_computer/18_project_solution.md

 $ cd ~/wdi/fundamentals/project_todo
 ```

-Click the file to open it.Add the specified text.
-Save with `Cmd+S`, quit text
-editor application with `Cmd+Q`.
+Click the file to open it.
+Add the specified text.
+Save with `Cmd+S`. <!---Doesn't work on Nitrous:   Quit text editor application with `Cmd+Q`.
 If Terminal is not the active application, then
-switch to it using `Cmd+Tab`.
+switch to it using `Cmd+Tab`.-->

 ```
 $ open readme.txt
 ```

 Add the specified text.
-Save with `Cmd+S`, quit text editor application with
-`Cmd+Q`.
-If Terminal is not the active application, then switch to it using
+Save with `Cmd+S`. <!---Doesn't work on Nitrous:  Quit text editor application with `Cmd+Q`.
+If Terminal is not the active application, then switch to it using `Cmd+Tab`.-->
-`Cmd+Tab`.

 ```
 $ mv main.txt main.rb